Wiener Sport-Club

-The Wiener Sport-Club, sometimes abbreviated as WSC, was established in 24 February 1883 in Vienna, Austria and is one of the country's oldest athletics clubs.
+The Wiener Sport-Club, short WSC, was established on 24 February 1883 in Vienna, Austria and is one of the country's oldest multi-sport clubs.
 Their traditional home is in the Dornbach quarter of the city (17th district).
+The club is best known for its football team, established 1907.
+In Austria, the club is colloquially referred to as "Sport-Club".

 History

 At various times throughout its history the club has had departments for fencing, boxing, wrestling, cycling, handball, track and field, field hockey, tennis, squash, football and water polo.
 The football team enjoyed success in Austria National Championship in 1922, 1958 and 1959.
 Their 1958 season included an impressive 7–0 victory over Juventus in European Champions Cup.
 Two bankruptcies in the 1990s eventually led the team to slip into the lower leagues.